-This article is for information on VoIP calling and how it works within the Sideline app.
+This article is for information on VoIP/WiFi calling and how it works within the Sideline app.
+Don't have a Sideline account?
+Click below to download Sideline and try for 7 days.

-Sideline is designed to use the minutes from your Carrier to let you place and receive calls.
-Included in the Sideline Subscription, you can use WiFi to connect calls over your internet connection as an alternative to using your cellular network.
+Included with your Sideline or Enterprise subscription (unavailable for Team Number accounts), you can use WiFi to connect calls over your internet connection as an alternative to using your cellular network.

-VoIP calling & Call Quality:
+VoIP calling & call quality

-Tip: Review the call quality reported on your dial pad within Sideline.
+- Tip: Review the call quality reported on your dial pad within Sideline.
 If you notice a fluctuation in the quality we're reporting, or if the quality is lower than "HD" or "Excellent", this may show you that we don't indicate a consistently strong enough connection, resulting in poor quality VoIP calls.

 Please Note: Data and Internet connectivity are still required for general functionality.
-“Using your carrier network,” makes call quality more reliable than calls over VoIP or Wi-Fi.
+Using your carrier network makes call quality more reliable than calls over VoIP or Wi-Fi.

 If you have further questions, please submit a request.